rurban/smhasher/parallel_hashmap/README.md

 - It is safe to read and write to one instance of a type even if another thread is reading or writing to a different instance of the same type.
 For example, given hash tables A and B of the same type, it is safe if A is being written in thread 1 and B is being read in thread 2.

-- The *parallel* tables can be made internally thread-safe for concurrent write access, by providing a synchronization type (for example [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)) as the last template argument.
+- The *parallel* tables can be made internally thread-safe for concurrent read and write access, by providing a synchronization type (for example [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)) as the last template argument.
 Because locking is performed at the *submap* level, a high level of concurrency can still be achieved.
-However please be aware that returned iterators are not protected by the mutex, so they cannot be used reliably on a hash map which can be changed by another thread.
-Again, the internal synchronization does not allow to retrieve data from a table that is being modified in another thread.
+Read access can be done safely using `if_contains()`, which passes a reference value to the callback while holding the *submap* lock.
+Similarly, write access can be done safely using `modify_if`, `try_emplace_l` or `lazy_emplace_l`.
+However, please be aware that iterators or references returned by standard APIs are not protected by the mutex, so they cannot be used reliably on a hash map which can be changed by another thread.

 - Examples on how to use various mutex types, including boost::mutex, boost::shared_mutex and absl::Mutex can be found in `examples/bench.cc`